Waiting for the Barbarians (film)

-Waiting for the Barbarians is a 2019 drama film directed by Ciro Guerra in his English-language directorial debut.
-The film is based on the 1980 novel of the same name by J. M. Coetzee.
+Waiting for the Barbarians is a 2019 drama film and English-language directorial debut by Ciro Guerra.
+The film is based on the 1980 novel by J. M. Coetzee.
 It stars Mark Rylance, Johnny Depp, Robert Pattinson, Gana Bayarsaikhan, and Greta Scacchi.

 The film premiered at the Venice Film Festival on September 6, 2019.
 It was released on August 7, 2020, by Samuel Goldwyn Films.
 It received a lukewarm critical response.

 Plot

-The Magistrate (Mark Rylance) manages an outpost on the desert frontiers of an unnamed Empire.
+The Magistrate manages an outpost on the desert frontiers of an unnamed Empire.
 His careful management has kept the peace for many years and there are only minor misunderstandings.
-All that changes with the arrival of Colonel Joll (Johnny Depp), who is acting as part of a mysterious plan set in motion by the centre of the empire.
+All that changes with the arrival of Colonel Joll, who is acting as part of a mysterious plan set in motion by the centre of the empire.
 The Magistrate tries his best, but Colonel Joll remains antagonistic.
 Colonel Joll insists on interrogating an innocent man and his nephew for sheep rustling.
 Colonel Joll is determined to follow his process for getting the truth, which requires brutal torture.
 The Magistrate does not understand Joll, or his methods, or his goals.
 Colonel Joll then forces the tortured nephew to escort him and a detachment of soldiers to his tribe, where numerous women and elderly men are taken into custody as "prisoners of war".

-Colonel Joll departs the next day, which prompts the Magistrate to release the prisoners immediately and send them home.
-A few months later, a former prisoner with two broken ankles (Gana Bayarsaikhan) is seen panhandling in the streets.
+Colonel Joll departs the next day, prompting the Magistrate to immediately release the prisoners and send them home.
+A few months later, a former prisoner with two broken ankles is seen panhandling in the streets.
 The Magistrate gives her food and shelter, and attempts to heal her broken ankles.
 Some of the soldiers mistake this act of kindness for an act of lust, believing that the Magistrate intends to keep the girl as a concubine.
 The Magistrate learns of all the tortures and hardships the girl has gone through, including the death of her father.
 He asks her to stay at the fort, but promises to return her to her people if she does not wish to stay.
 The girl chooses the latter.